annotorious/annotorious-v1/readme.md

         arrowStrokeWidth: 2, // stroke width for arrow shape [1-12]
         hiArrowStroke: '#fff000', // stroke color for arrow shape
-        hiArrowStrokeWidth: 2.2  //stroke width for arrow shape [1-12] }
+        hiArrowStrokeWidth: 2.2  //stroke width for arrow shape [1-12]

+        highlightTail: undefined, //you can set a color to highlight the tail of the arrow shape (draw a circle on the tail)
+        hiTailRadius: 5, // arrow tail highlight radius
+        highlightHead: undefined, //you can set a color to highlight the head of the arrow shape (draw a circle on the head)
+        hiHeadRadius: 5 // arrow head highlight radius }
 });
 ```